derekbekoe/vscode-spot/README.md

 TODO

-Spot utilizes [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
+:warning: Spot utilizes [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
 See [Container Instances pricing](https://azure.microsoft.com/en-us/pricing/details/container-instances/) for their pricing information.

-:warning: When you're done with a spot, save any files in persistent storage and **terminate** the spot.
+:exclamation: When you're done with a spot, save any files in persistent storage and **terminate** the spot.

 ## Feedback